d-herz/Locals-Barber-Shop/README.md

 <h3 align="left">About this project:</h3>
 <p align="left">
 This site was created for an established barber shop who wanted to update their web presence.
 It is a multipage site including a dynamic landing page, a 'Services and Hours' page, and a 'Gallery' page.
-Future updates are planned including adding scheduling implementation, a dynamic picture gallery, and a bio's page for each barber working in the shop.
+Future updates are planned including an interactive appointment scheduling implementation, a dynamic picture gallery, and a bio's page for each barber working in the shop.
 </p>

 <h3 align="left">Quick facts about this project:</h3>